Most Affordable Online Master’s in Criminal Justice

-On this page we highlight 22 accredited online master’s in criminal justice programs that deliver a high-quality education.
-Read on to learn if these affordable online master’s programs are right for you and discover options for how to cut costs and fund your master’s degree.
+On this page, we highlight this year’s top 50 most affordable accredited online master’s in criminal justice programs that deliver a high-quality education.
+Read on to learn if these programs are right for you and discover how to cut costs and fund your master’s degree.

 Let’s say you’re working as a criminal analyst in a city police department but your bigger goal is to get into the FBI and work your way up.
 What’s your next step?
 A master’s degree is one of the best ways to get ahead in the criminal justice field.
 But first you have to find a high-quality program that fits your budget.

-Affordable online master’s degrees in criminal justice are readily available—including top-quality programs.
-This guide reveals the 22 programs that are both affordable and worthwhile, as well as insider tips to help you save money on your degree throughout your program.
+Affordable online master’s degrees in criminal justice — including top-quality programs — are readily available.
+This guide reveals the 50 best programs that are both affordable and worthwhile, as well as insider tips to help you save money on your degree throughout your program.

 When applying for a master’s in criminal justice program, you’ll need to consider the curriculum, internship opportunities, and the time it takes to get your degree.
-All things being equal, there’s one other consideration that most likely will determine which program you choose: the cost.
+All things being equal, there’s one other consideration that will most likely determine which program you choose: the cost.
 Finding an affordable program doesn’t have to be difficult.
-That’s why we put together these rankings, which were determined from data on affordability and quality from the The Integrated Postsecondary Education Data System (IPEDS).
+That’s why we put together the following rankings using data on affordability and quality from the The Integrated Postsecondary Education Data System (IPEDS).
 If you want to learn more about how we calculated these rankings, click the “about the ranking” button below.

 About the ranking